BazzahN/Stable-Marriage-cpp/README.md

 # Stable-Marriage-cpp
 This repository contains all my solutions to the C++ assignment.
 I also include brief descriptions on how to run the code for each of the **Tasks: 1,2,3 and 5**.
 For saftey reasons, I have chosen to ommit the self-referential **Task 4**, so as to prevent the reader from falling into a recursive loop.

+>Create a github repository for your code from Tasks 1, 2 and 3.

->Add a README markdown file containing instructions for compiling and running your code for each of the Tasks 1, 2, and 3.
+>Add a README markdown file containing instructions for compiling and running your code for each of the >Tasks 1, 2, and 3.
 Check that your README file renders properly on github.

+>Add your notebook from Task 3 to the repository.

 ## Folders